-- pid: process id. - uptime: number of seconds since the start of the server. - reload: number of seconds since the last configuration (re)load. - high-availability: HA specific status information about the DHCP servers configured to use HA hooks library: - local: for the local server the state, the role (primary, secondary, ...) and scopes (i.e. what the server is actually processing). - remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship.
+- pid: process id. - uptime: number of seconds since the start of the server. - reload: number of seconds since the last configuration (re)load. - high-availability: HA specific status information about the DHCP servers configured to use HA hooks library: - local: for the local server the state, the role (primary, secondary, ...) and scopes (i.e. what the server is actually processing). - remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship. - multi-threading-enabled: flag indicating if multi-threading is enabled. - thread-pool-size: number of dhcp service threads. - packet-queue-size: size of the packet queue size.

-The high-availability information is only returned when the command is sent to the DHCP servers being in the HA setup.
+The high-availability information is returned only when the command is sent to the DHCP servers being in the HA setup.
 This parameter is never returned when the status-get command is sent to the Control Agent or DDNS deamon.